metalsmith/sass/README.md

 ## Node compatibility

 This plugin runs on Node >= 12.
-If you need to compile sass/scss on earier Node versions, use the [metalsmith-sass](https://github.com/stevenschobert/metalsmith-sass) which uses the (no longer canonical) lib-sass.
+If you need to compile sass/scss on earier Node versions, use [metalsmith-sass](https://github.com/stevenschobert/metalsmith-sass) which uses the (no longer canonical) lib-sass.

 ## License